Converb

 In theoretical linguistics, a converb (abbreviated cvb) is a nonfinite verb form that serves to express adverbial subordination: notions like 'when', 'because', 'after' and 'while'.
-Other terms that have been used to refer to converbs include adverbial participle, conjunctive participle, gerund, gerundive and verbal adverb (Ylikoski 2003).
+Other terms that have been used to refer to converbs include adverbial participle, conjunctive participle, gerund, gerundive and verbal adverb.

 Converbs are differentiated from coverbs, verbs in complex predicates in languages that have the serial verb construction.

 Converbs can be observed in most Turkic languages, Mongolic languages, as well as in all language families of Siberia such as Tungusic.

 Etymology

 The term was coined for Khalkha Mongolian by Ramstedt (1902) and until recently, it was used mostly by specialists of Mongolic and Turkic languages to describe non-finite verbs that could be used for both coordination and subordination.
 Nedjalkov & Nedjalkov (1987) first adopted the term for general typological use, followed by Haspelmath & König (1995).

 Description

 A converb depends syntactically on another verb form, but is not its argument.
 It can be an adjunct, an adverbial, but it cannot be the only predicate of a simple sentence or clausal argument.
-It cannot depend on predicates such as 'order' (Nedjalkov 1995: 97).
+It cannot depend on predicates such as 'order' (Nedjalkov 1995: 97–136).